Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 7. stay with them until recovery begins

-If the person is on the ground, let the seizure run its course while protecting them from injury.
+• Let the seizure run its course while protecting the person from injury.

 First seizure?
 It still needs medical evaluation